Nana-Kusa/crossai-context-macro/README.md

   - The fastest method is to register the Denbun Macro in “Information you requested Gemini to save” under “Settings & Help.”
   - For details, refer to the above link.

+- **Claude4**
+  - The fastest method is to register the Denbun Macro in “What personal preferences should Claude consider in responses?” under “Settings > Profile.”
+  - For details, refer to the above link.

 Example of use:
 [Gemini Output Example (Shared Link)](https://g.co/gemini/share/ce95067b8c52)